Functionality and Difference Between *& and **& in C++

 It will work the same as the single pointer reference.
 The only difference is that it is a double-pointer.

-For instance, if you pack a gift inside one box and pack the same gift inside the box in a box, eventually, the other person will have the gift.
+For instance, if you pack a gift inside one box and pack the same gift inside the box in another box, eventually, the other person will have the gift.
 It does not make a difference.

 The only difference will be in the syntax.
-The double-pointer reference goes as follows.
+The double-pointer reference goes as follows:

 int **ptrToptr = &ptrValue_1;

-Let’s take a look at the function/method.
+Let’s take a look at the function/method:

 void bypointerPointerReference(int**& ptr) {